 Port Alberni, BC

 Oktoberfest is a time of music and merrymaking featuring The Alpiners Band from Vancouver BC., under the direction of Al Pichler.
 This versatile group plays everything from oompapa to sing-a-longs and modern tunes.
 The Edelweiss Dancers provide entertainment with the Schuplattler dancers from the Bavarian and Tyrolean Alps.
 The Silverstar Band also from Vancouver, BC., are known to be quite versatile in their playing as well, from old-fashioned polkas or waltzes to rock music.
-For more information, visit the the Port Alberni “Europa Club” site.
+Check back in late summer for updated information.